-Table 1.
-Implemented commands in the Geodise toolkit
+Table 1 Implemented commands in the Geodise toolkit

-(RSL) [15] string.
+Function name Description gd_archive Stores a file in a repository with associated metadata gd_certinfo Returns information about the user's certificate gd_createproxy Creates a Globus proxy certificate from the user's credentials gd_destroyproxy Destroys the local copy of the user's Globus proxy certificate gd_getfile Retrieves a file from a remote host using GridFTP gd_jobkill Terminates the GRAM job specified by a job handle gd_jobpoll Queries the status of a Globus GRAM job until complete gd_jobstatus Returns the status of the GRAM job specified by a job handle gd_jobsubmit Submits a GRAM job to a Globus server gd_listjobs Returns job handles for all GRAM jobs gd_proxyinfo Returns information about the user's proxy certificate gd_proxyquery Queries whether a valid proxy certificate exists gd_putfile Transfers a file to a remote host using GridFTP gd_query Retrieves metadata about a file based on certain restrictions gd_retrieve Retrieves a file from the repository to the local machine gd_sendtext Sends a text message to the specified mobile phone number qd_proxyinfo, qd_proxyquery, and qd destroyproxy are associated utility commands which are used to query or invalidate the user's proxy certificate.
+The gd_jobsubmit command allows users to submit compute jobs to a GRAM job manager described by a Resource Specification Language (RSL) [21] string.
 The gd_jobsubmit command returns a unique job handle which identifies the job.
 The job handle may be used to query, poll, or terminate the status of the user's job by using gd_jobstatus, gd_jobpoll, and gd_jobkill, respectively.
-In addition the gd_listjobs command may be used to query a Monitoring and Discovery Service (MDS) to return all the job handles associated with the user's certificate.
-Two file transfer commands, gd_putfile and gd_getfile, are provided to allow users to transfer files to and from Gridenabled compute resources.
-These commands support the high performance file transfer protocol GridFTP [16].
+In addition the qd_listjobs command may be used to query a Monitoring and Discovery Service (MDS) to return all the job handles associated with the user's certificate.
+Two file transfer commands, gd_putfile and gd_getfile, are provided to allow users to transfer files to and from Grid-enabled compute resources.
+These commands support the high performance file transfer protocol GridFTP [3].
 A third-party type of file transfer command will be implemented in the future release of the Geodise toolkit.

-Database related functions of the Geodise toolkit provide users with the ability to store files in a repository with associated metadata, query the metadata and retrieve the files, providing they have the correct access rights.
+Database related functions of the Geodise toolkit provide users with the ability to store files and Matlab structures in a repository with associated metadata, query the metadata and retrieve the files and structures, providing they have the correct access rights.
 The gd_archive function will store a given file in a repository for an authenticated user.
 The function is able to generate a structure containing some standard metadata for the file, such as its local name, size, format, and creation time.
 The user may add additional metadata, for example comments, custom information specific to that format, and a list of users or groups who may access the file in the future.
 The function then transports the file to a server using GridFTP and also sends the metadata to a database accessed via a web service.
 The gd_archive command returns a unique handle which can be used to retrieve the file at a later date.
-The metadata that is stored can be queried by an authorised user with the gd_query command, in order to discover files that have certain characteristics and obtain information about them, such as their handle for retrieval.
-The gd_retrieve function will locate a file based on a given file handle and provides the user with the Matlab code which returns the file to a specified local directory.
+The metadata that is stored can be queried by an authorised user with the qd_query command, in order to discover files that have certain characteristics and obtain information about them, such as their handle for retrieval.
+The gd_retrieve function will locate a file based on a given file handle and return it to a local directory specified by the